 Sleeping Bag Liner – Nice to have to add some warmth to your sleeping and reduce contact with the sheets in the teahouses.
 Silk Liners are the best.
 What I used – Silk Liner from RAB.
 Packs down extremely small and you’re sleeping in a silk cocoon.
 You’re basically a butterfly.

 I carried a pack towel for the occasional showers and ended up wrapping it around the pillows in the teahouses to reduce the gross factor.

 What I used – Osprey Aether “70″ Litre.
-My go to travel backpack for over five years and It’s still going strong.
-The reason I brought this pack instead of my ULA Ohm is because it’s more durable and can handle bigger, heavier loads.
+My go-to travel backpack for over five years and It’s still going strong.
+The reason I brought this pack instead of my ULA Ohm is that it’s more durable and can handle bigger heavier loads.
 I combined the Annapurna trip with 10 days in Indonesia, 10 days in Tokyo and exploration of Nepal away from the Annapurnas’.

 I’m going to quickly list everything else I recommend for the hike and make notes on anything I think relevant.

 Water Bottles x2 – I carried a small Nalgene to make cold instant coffee in and a disposable water bottle purchased on trail, you need to buy or treat all of the water you’ll use on trail.

 Bluetooth Keyboard – Not essential but I love it in conjunction with my phone for journaling and blogging

 Toilet Paper and Hand Sanitiser – Nepal is not a very sanitary place and not many places will have toilet paper or soap